Learn About Cancer Clinical Trials

 care—what scientists consider the most effective known treatment available—or

 the new medication or procedure under study.
-Cancer trial participants have access to
+Cancer trial participants have

-in clinical trials.
+clinical trials.
 In fact, cancer clinical trials run by cooperative groups have

 helped establish the effectiveness of lumpectomy for breast cancer, new